 Charities are being forced into subsidising the health and social care system

-In this blog, Carers Trust CEO Gareth Howells casts a forensic eye over the true cost of providing care to people in their own home – and what care commissioners are prepared to pay.
+In this blog, former Carers Trust CEO Gareth Howells casts a forensic eye over the true cost of providing care to people in their own home – and what care commissioners are prepared to pay.
 He finds that all too often Carers Trust’s Network Partners are being commissioned to provide these vital services at a loss.

 Nothing angers me more than when people commissioning local care services say ‘charities can do it cheaper’.